8.4. Properties of Eigenvalues and Eigenvectors

 • When no returned variables are saved from eig, it returns the eigenvalues.

-• To save both the eigenvectors (X) and eigenvalues (L), use:
+• The eig function will return both the eigenvectors (X) and the eigenvalues (L) as matrices.

 >> [X, L] = eig(A)